 The withdrawal syndrome in people who were taking methadone (which has a long half-life) develops more slowly and may be less acutely severe than heroin withdrawal, although users may describe it as worse.
 Even after the withdrawal syndrome remits, lethargy, malaise, anxiety, and disturbed sleep may persist up to several months.
 Drug craving may persist for years.

-Diagnosis of opioid use is usually made clinically and sometimes with urine drug testing; laboratory tests are done as needed to identify drug-related complications.
+Diagnosis of opioid use is usually made clinically and sometimes with urine drug testing Drug Testing Drug testing is done primarily to screen people systematically or randomly for evidence of use of one or more substances with potential for abuse.
+Testing is done in the following: Certain groups... read more ; laboratory tests are done as needed to identify drug-related complications.
 Drug levels are not measured.

 Treatment to maintain the airway and support breathing is the first priority.

-Patients with spontaneous respirations can be treated with an opioid antagonist, typically naloxone 0.4 mg IV (for children < 20 kg, 0.1 mg/kg); naloxone has no agonist activity and a very short half-life (see Table: Symptoms and Treatment of Specific Poisons).
+Patients with spontaneous respirations can be treated with an opioid antagonist, typically naloxone 0.4 mg IV (for children < 20 kg, 0.1 mg/kg); naloxone has no agonist activity and a very short half-life (see table Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons ).
 Naloxone rapidly reverses unconsciousness and apnea due to an opioid in most patients.
-If IV access is not immediately available, IM, sc, or intranasal administration is also effective.
-A 2nd or 3rd dose can be given if there is no response within 2 min.
+If IV access is not immediately available, IM, subcutaneously, or intranasal administration is also effective.
+A 2nd or 3rd dose can be given if there is no response within 2 minutes.
 Almost all patients respond to three 0.4-mg doses (nasal spray is a single dose inhaler with 4 mg).
-If they do not, the patient’s condition is unlikely to be due to an opioid overdose, although massive opioid overdose may require higher doses of naloxone.
+If they do not, the patient’s condition is unlikely to be due to an opioid overdose, although massive opioid overdose and intoxication with synthetic opioids such as the fentanyl derivatives may require higher doses of naloxone.

 Because some patients become agitated, delirious, and combative as consciousness returns and because naloxone precipitates acute withdrawal, soft physical restraints should be applied before naloxone is given.
 To ameliorate withdrawal in long-term users, some experts suggest titrating very small doses of naloxone (0.1 mg) when the clinical situation does not require emergency total reversal.